UBC-MDS/DSCI522-Group16-2022/README.md

   ```
   docker pull tanmayagarwal/data-science-salary-predictor
   ```
-2. Run the docker image:
+2. Run Makefile `make all` with the Docker image:

     - For Windows operating systems:
         ```